A family of extremal hypergraphs for Ryser's conjecture: Introduction

-\begin{corollary} For any prime power $q$, there exists an intersecting $(q+2)$-Ryser hypergraph. \end{corollary} As mentioned, $\mathcal{T}_r$ is known to exist if and {\em only if} $r{-}1=q$ is a prime power.
 Using this, one can argue that there are infinitely many values of uniformities for which Corollary~\ref{cor:MainCorollary} gives a hypergraph that is tight for the bound in Ryser's Conjecture, but for which there can be no truncated projective plane construction (see Section~\ref{sec:conclusion}).

+The truncated projective plane construction provides a ready supply of graphs that satisfy the conditions of Theorem \ref{MainTheorem}.
+Kahn~\cite{KAH} proved that with high probability a randomly chosen $22 r \log r$ lines of $\pp{r}$ cannot be covered with less than $r$ points.
+Boros, Sz\H onyi and Tichler~\cite{BSzT} modified Kahn's idea to show that the only covers of size $r$ are lines in this case.
+Therefore, Theorem~\ref{MainTheorem} can be applied to these settings as well.
+However, the applications of the theorem is not limited to subgraphs of projective planes.
+For instance, it can be used on the following $8$-partite hypergraph, which was constructed in \cite{FHMW}, where it was labelled $\mathcal{H}_{38}$, and where it was proved that $\mathcal{H}_{38}$ is an $8$-Ryser hypergraph that is also intersecting and linear, but is not a subhypergraph of $\mathcal{T}_8$.

+We verified using the help of a computer that all 24 edges in the first three rows of the above presentation of $\mathcal{H}_{38}$ satisfy the conditions of edge $S$ in the statement of Theorem \ref{MainTheorem}, and consequently each allowing $\mathcal{H}_{38}$ to be used to construct a $9$-partite extremal hypergraph.

-The construction that we use to prove Theorem~\ref{MainTheorem} is flexible enough to give not only one, but many non-isomorphic Ryser hypergraphs.
+Moreover, apart from the above direct applications, the construction that we use to prove Theorem~\ref{MainTheorem} is flexible enough to give not only one, but many non-isomorphic Ryser hypergraphs.
 This highlights the difficulty of Ryser's Conjecture, since a proof of it would eventually need to deal with all these extremal constructions.
 Define an intersecting $r$-Ryser hypergraph to be \emph{minimal} if the deletion of any edge produces a hypergraph with cover number $r-2$.
 We prove that there are many minimal intersecting $r$-Ryser hypergraphs.

-\begin{theorem} For any $\delta>0$, there is an infinite sequence of integers $r$, for which there are $\exp (r^{0.5 -\delta})$ non-isomorphic minimal intersecting $r$-Ryser hypergraphs. \end{theorem}
+\begin{theorem} There is an infinite sequence of integers $r$, for which there are $\exp (r^{0.5 - o(1)})$ non-isomorphic minimal intersecting $r$-Ryser hypergraphs. \end{theorem}

 The notion of containment-maximal Ryser hypergraphs turns out to be more subtle, since these hypergraphs may be infinite.
-It is nevertheless possible to give a meaningful definition of the concept, and prove that there are exponentially many maximal intersecting $r$-Ryser hypergraphs.
+It is nevertheless possible to give a meaningful definition of the concept, and prove that the number of maximal intersecting $r$-Ryser hypergraphs is exponential in $\sqrt{r}$.
 We postpone the precise statement of the relevant theorem to~Section~\ref{sec:maximal}.